hashgraph/hedera-services/platform-sdk/docs/proposals/state-lifecycle/proposal.md

 [![State lifecycle](state-lifecycle.svg)](state-lifecycle.svg)

 Note that the `loadSnapshot` method doesn't really belong to `com.swirlds.state.State`, as it's a method of the class, and in some cases, we may need to load the snapshot before we have an instance of the state.
-This method should be moved.
+This method should be moved to a separate class that will be responsible for managing the state lifecycle.

 - `SwirldStateManager` needs refactoring.
 The current implementation has two sets of responsibilities:
   - Keeping track of the references to the latest immutable state and the latest mutable state.
 This includes creating a copy of the state and updating the references.